doslindos/ml_crapwrap/README.md

 The purpose of this project has been for me to practice Python and Machine Learning
 <br />It is a wrapper for trying out Machine Learning functions.
 The project came to be as I tried to learn how to use several Machine Learning models and was tired to write a new script for every single one of them.<br />
-After several scripts lying all ower my computer I decided to create a single repo for them<br />
+Scripts lying allover my computer I decided to create a single repo for them<br />
 If you want to test out the project it will require from you some basic knowledge of using the commandline but the instructions are hopefully clear enough for a quick try.<br />
-<br />This is mainly just a place for me to store my code and the instructions for me not to forget how this works, so it is not stable, everything that is in the guide is tested on Windows and Mac (not the latest cahnges).
+<br />This is mainly just a place for me to store my code, so it is not stable, but everything that is in the guide is tested on Windows.

 ## Dependencies
 Project has been tested with these dependency versions